genesiscommunitysuccess/docs/docs/03_server/04_event-handler/03_advanced.md

 ```
 ### System rejects

-There is one type of event that is only accessible by the backend services, and it is called "EVENT_PENDING_APPROVAL_SYSTEM_REJECT".
-This event can be used programmatically to satisfy any specific requirements that fall outside of the exposed functionality by our pending approval system.
+There is one type of event that is only accessible by the back-end services; this is called "EVENT_PENDING_APPROVAL_SYSTEM_REJECT".
+This event can be used programmatically to satisfy any specific requirements that fall outside the functionality of the pending approval system.

-For example, we can think of a solution that needs to submit trades to an external system every day at midnight for confirmation purposes.
-Once these trades have been submitted, their content cannot be changed anymore, unless a separate amendment process is started outside of the genesis solution.
-In such a system, it can be desirable to introduce a pending approval system to amend the content of each "Trade" database record to provide extra security.
-However, once a "Trade" record has been submitted at midnight, we should prevent any pending approval events from amending the content of the trade records in the system, as otherwise, we would be in an inconsistent state between the external system and the genesis system.
-For that purpose, you could run a job that automatically rejects all pending approval records at midnight every day.
+For example, consider a solution that needs to submit trades to an external system every day at midnight for confirmation purposes.
+Once the trades have been submitted, their content cannot be changed anymore, unless a separate amendment process is started outside the Genesis solution.

+In such a system, you might have a pending approval system to amend the content of each "Trade" database record to provide extra security.
+However, once a "Trade" record has been submitted at midnight, we should prevent any pending approval events from amending the content of the trade records in the system, as this could cause inconsistencies between the external system and the Genesis system.
+To prevent this, you could run a job that automatically rejects all pending approval records at midnight every day.

-To use this event we need access to the "APPROVAL_KEY" value, which is another unique identifier for each pending approval record.
-This identifier is never exposed to the frontend, so only backend services will have access to it, therefore making this event impossible to trigger unless you have access to the database system.
+To use this event, we need access to the "APPROVAL_KEY" value, which is another unique identifier for each pending approval record.
+This identifier is never exposed to the front end, so only back-end services have access to it.
+That makes it impossible to trigger this event unless you have access to the database system.

 The GPAL sample script below could be run every day at midnight to reject all PENDING approval records: